albertattard/java-boot-camp/docs/06-simple-objects/03-constructors.md

 public class App {

   public static void main( final String[] args ) {
-    final Box a = new Box();
+    /* ⚠️ The box class does not have a constructor with no parameters!! */ final Box a = new Box();
   }
 }